Click to open network menu

 Laning vs Tanks

-Against tanks, you should have Conqueror.
+Against tanks, consider Conqueror if there is other tanks/bruisers on the enemy team as well.
 It depends on the specific enemy champion, but you generally will win extended trades against tanks.
 With levels into Grand Starfall and Black Cleaver you will melt tanks later in the game.
 However, if you can't kill them early and they come to lane after first back with a Warden's Mail and Plated Steelcaps, you will just be tickling them.

 BONE PLATING